FuSenseRing/FuSenseRing_Beta/README.md

 -   `📁 Hardware/`: Contains all design files for the physical FuSenseRing device.
     -   `PCB/`: Schematics, layout files, and Bill of Materials (BOM) for the flexible printed circuit board.
-    -   `Case/`: 3D CAD models (STL and STEP formats) for the 3D-printable ring enclosure.
+    -   `Case/`: 3D models (STL files) for the 3D-printable ring enclosure.
 -   `📁 Firmware/`: Source code for the microcontroller running on the FuSenseRing.
 This includes sensor interfacing, data acquisition, and Bluetooth Low Energy (BLE) streaming protocols.
 -   🚧 **Under Construction**`📁 Example_Algorithm/`: A Python script demonstrating a baseline approach to BP estimation using the multimodal sensor data.
 This serves as a starting point for researchers to develop and validate their own new algorithms.
 -   🚧 **Under Construction**`📁 Example_App/`: A simple desktop application for connecting to the ring, streaming raw sensor data in real-time, and saving it for offline analysis.